 Victorians made it clear, through the Independent Inquiry into the EPA, that they want EPA to better hold polluters to account.

-The proposed compliance and enforcement measures include:
+The new compliance and enforcement measures include:

 - Modernising, clarifying and strengthening powers for EPA Authorised Officers to enter premises and investigate suspected breaches of the law.